-Trade Deadline: Five biggest winners and losers for Fantasy Baseball
+Trade Deadline: Five biggest winners and losers for Fantasy Baseball include Sonny Gray, Yu Darvish, Jonathan Lucroy

 Brad Hand San Diego RP

-Other winners (non-closers): Melky Cabrera, Jeimer Candelario, Robinson Chirinos, Yu Darvish, Jaime Garcia, Teoscar Hernandez, Dominic Smith
+Other winners (non-closers): Melky Cabrera , Jeimer Candelario , Robinson Chirinos, Yu Darvish (see Chris Towers' write-up), Jaime Garcia , Teoscar Hernandez , Dominic Smith

 |1